loktevich/evCalendar/README.md

 ## Description
 evCalendar is a console application that allow you to organize your events and aims.
 Now you can never missed some important dates or meetings - evCalendar notificate you with message on the console.

+## version 1.1
+Added ability to repair evCalendar if data.pkl file was modified or deleted or erase existing data if all is OK.
+Simply run save.py file and follow instruction.

 ## version 1.0
 There are next options:
 + [ E ] - show events for today.
 Then you can add, update and delete today events or return to main menu.